FluxAstromeshLabs/astromesh-demo/README.md

 ### Cross VM communication: EVM >< SVM

-There are two examples contract/program: one for EVM and another from SVM, we can them the `setter` contracts EVM contract functionalities:
+There are two examples contract/program: one for EVM and another from SVM, we call them the `setter` contracts EVM contract functionalities:

 ```